msawangwan/msawangwan.github.io/_article/python_virtualenv.md

 * * *

-first install virtualenv (globally):
+first install virtualenv (globally)

     $~: pip install virtualenv

-then install a wrapper which makes working with venvs more pleasent:
+then install a wrapper which makes working with venvs easier

     $~: pip install virtualenvwrapper-win

-now you can create virtual envionrments:
+now you can create virtual environments

     $~: mkvirtualenv [name_of_env]

-switch between envs:
+switch between envs

     $~: workon [name_of_env]

-exit an env:
+exit an env

     $~: deactivate

-delete an env:
+delete an env

     $~: rmvirtualenv [name_of_env]

-list all envs:
+list all envs

     $~: lsvirtualenv